Futtawuh/Rapid-Gcode/README.md

 G1 Z15 F300            |  G1 Z15 F4000
 G1 X0 Y0 F300          |  G1 X0 Y0 F4000

 This is taken from the change_log.txt it provides after editing to show only the lines that got changed
+Easier to check here since you dont have to check lines that didnt get changed.

 Original                                         | Modified
 -------------------------------------------------|-----------------------------------